dmatscheko/translator_reader/README.md

 # EPUB Translator Reader

-The EPUB Translator Reader is a web-based application that allows you to read EPUB files with word-for-word translations.
-It supports multiple languages and integrates with translation services like Google Translate and LibreTranslate for enhanced functionality.
-The application also features dark mode, translation caching, and customizable settings to improve your reading experience.
+The EPUB Translator Reader is a web-based application designed to read EPUB files with word-for-word translations, making it easier to enjoy books in foreign languages while learning new vocabulary and grammar.
+Unlike traditional flashcards, this tool lets you dive straight into reading, naturally reinforcing important words through their frequent appearance in the text and introducing basic grammar as you go.
+It supports multiple languages and integrates with translation services like Google Translate and LibreTranslate for a seamless experience.

 ## Features

-- **Word-for-Word Translations**: Read EPUB files with translations displayed below each word or phrase.
+- **Word-for-Word Translations**: View translations below each word or phrase as you read EPUB files, perfect for language learners.
+- **Engaging Learning Experience**: Start reading immediately without memorizing flashcards, with frequent words reinforced naturally and grammar learned in context.
-- **Multi-Language Support (not yet final)**: Choose from various source and target languages for translations.
-Note: At the moment, there is only a Spanish-German dictionary included.
-Other dictionaries have to be generated via the `dictionaries/generate/convert_enwiktionary.py` script.
+- **Multi-Language Support (in progress)**: Select from various source and target languages.
+Currently, a Spanish-German dictionary is included; other dictionaries can be generated using the `dictionaries/generate/convert_enwiktionary.py` script.
-- **Dark Mode**: Toggle between light and dark themes for comfortable reading in different environments.
+- **Dark Mode**: Switch between light and dark themes for comfortable reading.
 - **Translation Caching**: Cache translations locally to improve performance and reduce API calls.
 - **Integration with Translation Services**: Use Google Translate or LibreTranslate for words not found in the dictionary.
 - **Customizable Settings**: Adjust the number of translations per word and enable/disable translation services.